sonyabot/SecretSanta/readme.md

 # SecretSanta #

-This app takes a CSV list of names and email addresses and randomizes the list to match an address to a name, then sends an email to the recipient with the name of the person they have been matched with gifting.
+This app takes a CSV list of names and email addresses and randomizes the list to match an address to a name, then sends an email to each recipient with the name of the person they have been matched with gifting.
-People should never get their own names.
+The randomizer avoids sending people their own names.
 This effectively acts as a virtual "name in the hat" to help with Covid/distance complications WRT secret santa celebrations.

 SecretSanta requires a Mandrill Transactional Email account.
 (Don't have one?
 Know Sonya?
 Just reach out!)